dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

 ## Configure OIF Orchestrator Software

-To configure the OIF Orchestrator, navigate to the directory containing the local software copy and Run `configure.py` with the desired options prior to starting the Orchestrator for the first time.
+To configure the OIF Orchestrator, navigate to the directory containing the local software copy and run `configure.py` with the desired options prior to starting the Orchestrator for the first time.
 The available options are:
  - `-b` or `--build-image` -- Build base containers